-A decade ago, Dutch theater-maker Jan Willems followed the love of his life to the occupied Palestinian territories.
-Following the signing of the Oslo peace accords, he set up a theater company.
-Theater Day Productions’ goal is simple: to offer a day of drama to all school-aged Palestinian children in Gaza and Hebron.
+A decade ago, a chance encounter took Dutch theater-maker Jan Willems to the occupied Palestinian territories.
+Following the signing of the Oslo peace accords in 1993, he decided to set up a theatre company there.
+Theatre Day Productions’ goal is simple: to offer a day of drama to all school-aged Palestinian children in Gaza and Hebron.
 The plays, which are based on life in the occupied territories, are followed by workshops in which children are encouraged to talk about the issues they face on a daily basis.
-It’s a heart-warming tale about a man trying, in his own small way, to restore some humanity in the occupied territories.
+It’s a heart-warming tale about a man trying, in his own small way, to restore some humanity in the occupied lands.

 Radio Netherlands, the Dutch International Service, presents “Under Foreign Skies – Portraits of Dutch people abroad doing remarkable things”.
 The program is produced by Eric Beauchemin.